Raju Gari Gadhi 3: Music

-Music for the film was composed by Shabir, and features the song "Naa Gadhiloki Raa" with lyrics Sri Mani and performed by M. M. Manasi, Sri Vardhini, Thanushree Natarajan, Miraya Varma, LV Revanth and Shabir.
+Music for the film was composed by Shabir Sulthan, and features the song "Naa Gadhiloki Raa" with lyrics Sri Mani and performed by M. M. Manasi, Sri Vardhini, Thanushree Natarajan, Miraya Varma, LV Revanth and Shabir Sulthan.
 The other two songs, "Yeppudeppu" and "Macha Evarikkada", were reused from Dhilluku Dhuddu 2.

 Reception

 The Times of India gave 2 out of 5 stars stating "Devoid of goosebump moments, the film makes do with humour".

-Great Andhra gave 2 out of 5 stars stating "If you are okay with some low quality humor and silly jokes, “Raju Gari Gadhi 3” can be passable".

-IndiaGlitz gave 2.75 out of 5 stars stating "The film is ruined by a wafer-thin storyline.
-It actually comes across as an excuse for launching Ashwin Babu as a massy hero.
-The narration has loose ends and the comedy lacks punch.
-The technical departments are able and pull off a mature job.".

-Prequels

-It is sequel to Raju Gari Gadhi 2 released on 13 October 2017, and first installment Raju Gari Gadhi which was released on 16 October 2015.